2050plus/2050plus/doc/veka_model.rst

 Future electric load
 ===========================
 By default, PyPSA-Eur uses the historical electric load of a reference year for each country as load for future planning horizons.
-Given the pathways defined by the `2050 Pathways Explorer <https://pathwaysexplorer.climact.com>`_, we now know that this is an assumption to avoid.
+When sector coupling is activated, two kinds of electric loads are optimized: heat demand and industry demand.
+In each case, historical load is removed from the total load for future plannings horizons to let PyPSA optimize the supply.
+Given the pathways defined by the `2050 Pathways Explorer <https://pathwaysexplorer.climact.com>`_, we now know that this is not sufficient to deal with client needs.
+Therefore, we have implemented a new way to define future electric load.

-The variable electric load for future planning horizons is computed based on :
+The variable electric load for future planning horizons is computed based on:

 * an hourly demand per country for a reference year (from ENTSO-E as already used in PyPSA-Eur),
 * an hourly profiles per sector (representing which percentage of the sectorial annual load is consumed at each hour) (as already used in PyPSA-Eur),
-* an annual demand per sector per country for a reference year (from 2050 Pathways Explorer),
+* an annual demand per sector per country for the same reference year (from 2050 Pathways Explorer),
 * an annual demand per sector per country for future planning horizons (from 2050 Pathways Explorer).

 Methodology
 ---------------------------

-From this historical load, the historical electricity used :

-* In the heat sector is removed from the total load to let PyPSA optimize the supply of historical heat demand ;
-* In the industry sector is modified to fit future industry energy demand.
+To add an hourly future electric load on the network using the yearly `2050 Pathways Explorer <https://pathwaysexplorer.climact.com>`_ data, different steps are required:

+#.
+Retrieve yearly electric load from 2050 Pathways Explorer using his API.
+#.
+Build a reference hourly country profiles for each sub-sectors based on intra-days assumptions for heat and weekly for transport.
+Power supply and industry profiles are considered constants.
+#.
+Build a reference residual load profile as the left over after subtracting from the total load of the reference year the load of the different sectors for this same year.
+#.
+Build a futur load using the annual future load and the built profiles (incl. heat, transport, industry, power supply and residual load profiles).
+#.
+Add this load to the network.

-The residual share of electricity is otherwise considered constant over future planning horizons, which however does not take into account the evolution of appliances consumption.
+This methodology implies that the residual share of electricity is considered constant over future planning horizons.
+This does not take into account the evolution of appliances consumption.
+This is a limitation as we know from Climact's projections for ELIA.
+In this study, we assessed a future demand of 32.2TWh in 2030 for appliances (knowing that we were at 27.5TWh in 2013 and 25.7TWh in 2022).

-The model has hence been modified to take into account the evolution of each sector's consumption.
-The annual sectorial electric demand projection for future horizons is extracted for each country from the `2050 Pathways Explorer <https://pathwaysexplorer.climact.com>`_.

-The future hourly electric demand for future planning horizons it build by :

-* Building a reference hourly demand for each sector, based on defined sector profiles and on annual demand ;
-* Building a reference hourly profile for the Residual load sector based on the reference hourly demand and on the hourly sectorial demand ;
-* Building future hourly demands based on defined and built sector profiles and on future annual demands

-As it appears that PyPSA-Eur uses the residual historical electricity load growth of appliances is not taken into account even though it evolved over time

-* 27.5TWh in 2013
-* 25.7TWh in 2022
-* 32.2TWh in 2030
-In Belgium using according to Climact's previsions for Elia

     - Lien vers l'étude ELIA # ToDo VLA

 Future annual demand
 ---------------------------